vmware-archive/vsphere-storage-for-docker/docs/misc/VolumeNames.md

 Short Volume Name can contain up to a 100 characters.
 All characters are allowed, but the last '@' will be interpreted as a separator between volume and datastore name (see below).
-As an exception, we do not allow volume names ending with '-NNNNNNN', where N is a digit (this limitation is to prevent conflicts with ESXi deltadisks used during VM snapshots).
+As an exception, we do not allow volume names ending with '-NNNNNN', where N is a digit (this limitation is to prevent conflicts with ESXi deltadisks used during VM snapshots).
 Examples: `MyVolume_fast.12`,  `_12SuperStorage`, `super-volume-200` are all valid names, while `myVolume-000012` is not valid.